-- 1. By pressing the Add to report b button that is present on the report listing. - 2.
+- 1. By pressing the Add to report button that is present on the Detailed Calculations report listing (as described in the previous section). - 2.
 By selecting the Add to report option from the context menu of the 'First floor beams' entry in the Utilities treeview. - 3.
 By creating a new report and including the name of the entry in the Utilities treeview that creates the summary results.

-The last method is used in this example.
+The last method is to be used in this example.